-The Infants’ Home needs to invest in a new environment that best delivers the unique services required by the children and families we support, especially those with special needs.
+The Infants’ Home needed to invest in a new environment that best delivers the unique services required by the children and families we support, especially those with special needs.

-Integrated service delivery is now widely promoted, and a feature of Australian Government policy.
+Integrated services are now widely promoted, and a feature of Australian Government policy.